yktoo/yktoo.com/content/blog/posts/0291/index.en.md

 software: sound-switcher-indicator
 ---

-I've been able to pay a bit more attention to the [Sound Switcher Indicator][route:/software/indicator-sound-switcher] and implement some of the long asked-for features.
+I've been able to pay a bit more attention to the [Sound Switcher Indicator]({{< relref "/software/sound-switcher-indicator" >}}) and implement some of the long asked-for features.

 <!--more-->